wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/filebeat_rpm.rst

 Next steps
 ----------

-Once you've installed the Wazuh manager and Filebeat, you need to :ref:`install Elastic Stack <elastic_server_rpm>`.
+Once you have installed the manager and Filebeat, you need to :ref:`install Elastic Stack <elastic_server_rpm>`.